jayjoska/tinyTraveler/README.md

 * **List of recommended places based on location**

 ## Optional User Stories
+* Brief list of rating metrics and yelp reviews
 * Store a list of favorites
 * Filter places based on interest
 * Recommendations change based on size of geofence